arcaneAgilmente/consensual/README.md

 	any image you feel like adding, as long as it's a sprite sheet.
 The help tooltips should explain it well enough.
 Make sure to pick the "Save Grading Config" option after configuring it to what you want.

+* #### Scoring Config
+	After changing any of the values in the scoring config, you must hit Shift+F2 to reload metrics or restart Stepmania for the changes to take effect.

+* #### Offset Choices
+	The offset choices menu allows you to create a list of different global offsets to choose from before starting a credit.
+This is useful if you play on pad and keyboard and need different offsets for each.

 * #### Flags Config/Pane Config
 	These two options are used to configure the preset flag/pane config slots